 Legal advice will help you decide whether you need a lawyer to speak for you in court or if you’re better off representing yourself.

 If you need an interpreter, get one before you go to court.
 Phone the court co-ordinator to arrange this.
 Do this at least five days before going to court.
-The court will pay for the interpreter.
 Only qualified interpreters work at court, you cannot ask a friend or family member to do this.

 Updated